bbauska/css-tricks/preprocessors.md

 They allow developers to use variables, functions, and other programming constructs in their stylesheets.
 This makes it easier to maintain and scale large CSS projects and also enables the use of more advanced design patterns.

-The most common types of CSS preprocessors are Sass , SCSS , Less , and Stylus .
+The most common types of CSS preprocessors are <b>Sass</b> , <b>SCSS</b> , <b>Less</b> , and <b>Stylus</b> .
 Each of these preprocessors has its unique syntax and features, but they all make it easier to write and manage CSS code.

-Sass, for example, uses indentation to indicate the nesting of selectors, whereas SCSS uses curly braces like CSS.
+<b>Sass</b>, for example, uses indentation to indicate the nesting of selectors, whereas SCSS uses curly braces like CSS.
 On the other hand, Less uses a syntax similar to CSS but with added features like variables and mixins.
 Stylus is a bit different.
 It uses a more dynamic approach and a more flexible syntax that allows developers to write code in a way that feels more natural to them.

 ## Why Use CSS Preprocessors?
 Before diving into the specifics of each preprocessor, it’s essential to understand the purpose of using a preprocessor in the first place.